Guide to Appellate Briefs

 Documents that are not part of the record are not permitted to be included in the appendix.

-The appendix, if it is bound separately from your brief, must have a white cover containing the same information that is on the cover of your brief.
+The appendix must be, separate from your brief and, have a white cover containing the same information that is on the cover of your brief.
 The appendix must have a table of contents which identifies each document and lists the page number of the appendix at which it starts.
 Rule 18(d).
 The pages must be consecutively numbered, for example, RA1, RA2, etc., starting with the cover as RA1, and the documents should be placed in the same chronological order as they were filed in the trial court, starting with the trial court's docket.

-The appendix cannot be more than 1 and ½” thick.
+The appendix cannot be more than 1 and ½” thick if paper or 25MB if e-filed.
 If it is, it must be broken into separate volumes.
 Rule 20(a).
 The cover of each volume should identify its number in comparison to the total number of volumes (e.g., "Vol. 1 of 3").

 All parties are reminded that it is their responsibility to take appropriate precautions to ensure that confidential case information does not become public.
 In summary: